sakaridis/fog_simulation-SFSU_synthetic/README.md

 ### Introduction

-This is the source code for the fog simulation pipeline that we present in our IJCV article on [**Semantic Foggy Scene Understanding with Synthetic Data**][project_page], which is used to create the *Foggy Cityscapes* dataset from the original [Cityscapes][cityscapes] dataset.
+This is the source code for the fog simulation pipeline that we present in our IJCV article titled [**Semantic Foggy Scene Understanding with Synthetic Data**][project_page], which is used to create the *Foggy Cityscapes* dataset from the original [Cityscapes][cityscapes] dataset.
 This pipeline involves computation of a denoised and complete depth map as well as a corresponding transmittance map, the latter being combined with the real clear-weather image to obtain the partially synthetic foggy image.

 ### Citation